melikeguler99/case_study/README.md

 ```
 The important features are:

-`qcPipe.nf` – contains the main Nextflow script that calls all processes in the workflow.
+ -`qcPipe.nf` – contains the main Nextflow script that calls all processes in the workflow.
-`nextflow.config` – contains default parameters used by the pipeline.
+ -`nextflow.config` – contains default parameters used by the pipeline.
-`scripts/` – contains Python scripts called by the workflow processes.
+ -`scripts/` – contains Python scripts called by the workflow processes.

 - Creta your personal data folder